scalabl3/wayne-xml/docs/src/couchbase-lite/cbl-ios/cbl-ios-3100-hello.markdown

 2. Add the following code to the #import section:

+    ```
     #import "CouchbaseLite/CouchbaseLite.h"
     #import "CouchbaseLite/CBLDocument.h"
+    ```

     These statements import the Couchbase Lite framework headers needed by the `sayHello` method.

 3. Just before the `return` statement at the end of the `application:didFinishLaunchingWithOptions`: method, add the following code:

+    ```
-		// Run the method that creates a database, and then stores and retrieves a document BOOL result = [self sayHello];
+    // Run the method that creates a database, and then stores and retrieves a document
+    BOOL result = [self sayHello];
     NSLog (@"This Hello Couchbase Lite run %@!", (result ? @"was a total success" : @"was a dismal failure"));
+    ```

     The first line calls the `sayHello` method, which demonstrates the basic Couchbase Lite iOS APIs.
 The second line executes after the return from the `sayHello` method and prints a message on the console that indicates whether the run was successful.

     4. Just before the `@end` statement at the end of the file, add the following method:

-<pre><code>
+    ```
     // creates a database, and then creates, stores, and retrieves a document
     - (BOOL) sayHello {

-    // holds error error messages from unsuccessful calls NSError *error;
+        // holds error error messages from unsuccessful calls
+        NSError *error;

-    // create a shared instance of CBLManager CBLManager *manager = [CBLManager sharedInstance];
+        // create a shared instance of CBLManager
+        CBLManager *manager = [CBLManager sharedInstance];
         if (!manager) {
             NSLog (@"Cannot create shared instance of CBLManager");
             return NO;
         }

-    // create a name for the database and make sure the name is legal NSString *dbname = @"my-new-database";
+        // create a name for the database and make sure the name is legal
+        NSString *dbname = @"my-new-database";
         if (![CBLManager isValidDatabaseName: dbname]) {
             NSLog (@"Bad database name");
             return NO;
         }

         // create a new database
         CBLDatabase *database = [manager databaseNamed: dbname error: &error];
         if (!database) {
             NSLog (@"Cannot create database.
 Error message: %@", error.localizedDescription);
             return NO;
         }

-    // create an object that contains data for the new document NSDictionary *myDictionary =
+        // create an object that contains data for the new document
+        NSDictionary *myDictionary =
             [NSDictionary dictionaryWithObjectsAndKeys:
                 @"Hello Couchbase Lite!", @"message",
                 [[NSDate date] description], @"timestamp",
                 nil];

         // display the data for the new document
         NSLog (@"This is the data for the document: %@", myDictionary);

         // create an empty document
         CBLDocument* doc = [database createDocument];

         // write the document to the database
         CBLRevision *newRevision = [doc putProperties: myDictionary error: &error];
         if (!newRevision) {
             NSLog (@"Cannot write document to database.
 Error message: %@", error.localizedDescription);
         }

         // save the ID of the new document
         NSString *docID = doc.documentID;

-    // retrieve the document from the database CBLDocument *retrievedDoc = [database documentWithID: docID];
+        // retrieve the document from the database
+        CBLDocument *retrievedDoc = [database documentWithID: docID];

         // display the retrieved document
         NSLog(@"The retrieved document contains: %@", retrievedDoc.properties);

         return YES;

     }
-</code></pre>
+    ```

 The `sayHello` method creates a new database, and then creates a document, stores the document in the database, and retrieves the document.
 This section contains additional notes that supplement the comments in the code.